About The Yarra Voices

 will learn about music in a manner that will develop their

-students leave the program with a love of quality music
+hope students leave the program with a love of quality

 The development of music literacy skills is of great importance in our choirs with ear training and music reading having significant emphasis in our rehearsals.
 The highly effective Kodály music education philosophy informs music literacy, staff reading, and aural skills training in The Yarra Voices.
 Children are taught moveable solfa and rhythm time names in a developmental sequence.
 These skills are developed in synchronicity with vocal technique and performance expression.